Maker-Melissa/HDMI-Switch-Firmware/README.md

 # HDMI-Switch-Firmware
-Firmware for my Smart House HDMI Switch
+Firmware for my Smart House HDMI Switch.
+This hack allows for voice and phone control of the RocketFish HDMI Switch, which can be purchased off eBay pretty cheaply.
+It requires an openHAB setup with MQTT to work correctly.
+For voice control, an Alexa device is required.
+For a demonstration, check out the Youtube video at the bottom.

 By Maker Melissa
 https://makermelissa.com/